Manufacturing Marvel: The Story of the B-29’s Production

 Boeing-Renton

-The Boeing-Renton plant was established with the purpose of producing large patrol aircraft for the Navy, designed to be launched from nearby bodies of water.
-The facility was expansive, measuring 1,100ft x 900ft with a total area of 1.7 million sqft, and came at a cost of $22.5 million, plus an additional $2.5 million for the surrounding land.
+The Boeing-Renton plant was established to produce large patrol aircraft for the Navy, designed to be launched from nearby bodies of water.
+The facility was expansive, measuring 1,100ft x 900ft with a total area of 1.7 million sqft, and came for $22.5 million, plus an additional $2.5 million for the surrounding land.

 However, the Navy ultimately transferred ownership of the Renton plant to the Army Air Forces (AAF) in exchange for the AAF’s North American plant in Kansas City, which was used for the production of the B-25 bomber.